glFusion/birthdays/README.md

 ## Functionality
 * Displays birthday records for members for a selected month or for all months.
 * Shows a block listing member birthdays for the current and upcoming months.
 * Birthday Editing is done via the Account Settings.
+A &quot;Birthday&quot;
-A &quot;Birthday&quot; field is shown under the &quot;About You&quot; tab.
+field is shown under the &quot;About You&quot; tab.
+* Display a &quot;Happy Birthday&quot; message when a user logs in on their birthday.
+* Send an e-mail birthday card to users on their birthday.

 ## Configuration
 * Date Format: Enter the PHP date format to use when displaying dates.
 Note that the year is not supported.
 The global &quot;dateonly&quot; date format is used if this is empty.
   * Default: M d (Short month, 2-digit day)

 ## Credits